-CENTRAL COAST MARKETING ACADEMY EARLY REGISTRATION IS OPEN
+CENTRAL COAST MARKETING ACADEMY IS UNDERWAY!

 OSU Marketing Professor who helped catapult to fame Dulse (the seaweed that ‘tastes like bacon’) joins world-class lineup of presenters

-“We are working with OSU and our statewide SBDC Network to bring some of the sharpest minds in marketing to the coast to arm local business owners and managers with the very latest in marketing tools and technology, from robust sales strategy and management, to ‘geofencing’, to social media and other topics,” said SBDC Director Dave Price.
+“We have worked with OSU and our statewide SBDC Network to bring some of the sharpest minds in marketing to the coast to arm local business owners and managers with the very latest in marketing tools and technology, from robust sales strategy and management, to ‘geofencing’, to social media and other topics,” said SBDC Director Dave Price.
 The program will also pull in experts from across the state’s network of SBDCs, including Sean Harry, who will introduce participants to a suite of marketing tools within “GrowthWheel,” a robust business-planning and operations tool available to SBDC clients in Lincoln County and throughout Oregon.

-We’ll also have OSU Marketing Professors Hal Koenig (‘Building a Brand Community’ and ‘Market Research on a Budget’) and Chuck Toombs Coastal folks may remember his name.
+Future academy sessions will feature regional marketing luminaries, OSU Marketing Professors Hal Koenig (‘Building a Brand Community’ and ‘Market Research on a Budget’) and Chuck Toombs Coastal folks may remember his name.
 He leapt to fame by capitalizing on dulse – the red seaweed strain perfected at the Hatfield Marine Science Center and which tastes like bacon.
 Toombs will be delivering two of our presentations.
 One will be focused on new frontiers in marketing and bringing new products to market, while the other will be a session on creating lifetime relationships with customers – tailored to our coastal economy.

 The SBDC also offers free, confidential, one-on-one business advising to any business owner – or anyone considering starting a business – in Lincoln County.
 Register anytime for free advising here, or call 541-994-4166 for additional information.

-CCMA Presentation Schedule
+CCMA Presentation Schedule • 2-5pm Every Second Thursday

 (Subject to change)